tamylaa/clodo-framework/docs/customer-config.md

 # Customer Configuration Management

-The Lego Framework now includes customer-specific configuration management that integrates with the existing domain and feature flag systems.
+The Clodo Framework now includes customer-specific configuration management that integrates with the existing domain and feature flag systems.

 ## Overview